Stability Analysis of Sharpness-Aware Minimization: Background

 where $\mathcal{S}=\{\vx_i, \vy_i\}_{i=1}^n$ is a sampled training dataset with $n$ instances.
 Under the general i.i.d. assumption on data, \eqref{eq:erm} generally yields a feasible solution of $\vw$ on the true distribution of data $\mathcal{D}$,

 However, in common practice, the i.i.d assumption is often violated by the limitation of training data and model structure.
 Therefore, a \textit{generalization gap} can be defined as

 A low generalization gap indicates a high generalization performance.
-Therefore, the primary objective of machine learning is to attain the optimal solution that minimizes both the training loss $\mathcal{L}(\vw; \mathcal{S})$ and the generalization gap $\mathcal{E}(\vw)$.
-Although the training loss can efficiently be minimized to near zero even with a vanilla training algorithm \cite{ishida2020we}, it still remains an open question how to minimize the generalization gap effectively.
+Therefore, the primary objective of machine learning is to obtain the solution that minimizes both the training loss $\mathcal{L}(\vw; \mathcal{S})$ and the generalization gap $\mathcal{E}(\vw)$.

 To address this issue, recent studies have focused on the \textit{flatness} of the loss landscape as a potential solution \cite{hochreiter1994simplifying, dziugaite2017computing} and provided experimental evidence that a flatter loss landscape tends to have a better generalization performance \cite{jiang2019fantastic}.

-Among several algorithms \cite{chaudhari2019entropy, izmailov2018averaging, foret2020sharpness} that penalize sharp minima and seek flat minima, \textit{sharpness-aware minimization} (SAM) \cite{foret2020sharpness} has been shown to be effective in reaching flat minima and has demonstrated significant improvements in generalization across various tasks and model structures \cite{zhuang2021surrogate, chen2022when}.
-SAM aims to minimize the worst-case loss over its parameter neighborhood rather than minimizing the loss of current parameter.
+A prominent approach in this direction is \textit{sharpness-aware minimization} (SAM) \cite{foret2020sharpness}, which has demonstrated significant improvements in generalization across various tasks and model structures \cite{zhuang2021surrogate, chen2022when}.
+SAM aims to minimize the worst-case loss over its parameter neighborhood rather than minimizing the loss of the current parameter.
 Let us denote a vanilla gradient descent algorithm that minimizes the loss of current weight $\vw_t$ at time $t$ as

 where $\eta$ is a learning rate and $\nabla\ell(\vv)$ is a gradient with respect to its input vector $\vv$ unless specified otherwise.
 In contrast, SAM minimizes the loss of \textit{perturbed weight} $\vw^p_t$ by using the first-order Taylor approximation: